Ratio of Debt-to-Income

-The ratio of debt to income is a tool lenders use to calculate how much money can be used for your monthly home loan payment after all your other recurring debt obligations are fulfilled.
+Your debt to income ratio is a tool lenders use to calculate how much money can be used for your monthly home loan payment after all your other monthly debts have been met.

-For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+For the most part, conventional loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number in the ratio is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
-Recurring debt includes credit card payments, car loans, child support, and the like.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+Recurring debt includes things like auto/boat loans, child support and monthly credit card payments.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing